Shop by Category

 You’ve heard it before: A healthy gut and digestive system is the foundation of overall health.

 How can you help improve your digestion?
-When it comes to improving your gut health and taking care of your digestive system, eating the right things and avoiding the wrong ones is priority number one.
+When it comes to improving your gut health and taking care of your digestive system, eating the right things and avoiding the wrong ones is priority No. 1.

-By focusing on a nutrient-rich diet first and foremost, plus taking certain supplements for your gut that support a healthy microbiome, you can greatly enhance your ability to digest foods without experiencing issues like occasional gas and bloating.
+By focusing on following a diet full of gut friendly foods and drinks first and foremost, plus taking certain supplements for your gut that support a healthy microbiome, you can greatly enhance your ability to digest foods without experiencing issues like occasional gas and bloating.
+There are also several other habits to consider for improving digestion, such as adopting certain types of exercise, lowering stress levels and not eating late at night.
+Let's explore.

 The digestive system describes a group of organs and tubes spanning from the mouth to the anus.
 The entire system can be up to 30 feet long (or about 10 meters).
 Digestion takes place throughout this system and all along the gastrointestinal tract.
 It begins as soon as you start chewing something — and even as you imagine yourself eating, which stimulates saliva production.

 What are the main roles of the digestive system?
-The digestive system is constantly working and has many essential functions which keep us alive, including:
+It's constantly working and has many essential functions which keep us alive, including:

 Breaking down foods into smaller particles, such as glucose, amino acids and fatty acids.